United States House District 18 - REP

 To read each question, answer and candidate comments click below.

-- Question 3 : Yes3) Water is Florida’s greatest natural resource and we should not let it go to waste.
-Geological water storage methods like Aquifer Storage & Recovery (ASR) and Deep Injection Wells (DIW) are risky in Florida’s fragile and porous bedrock.
+- Question 3 : Yes3) When it comes to Everglades restoration, water storage is key.
+Storage methods like Aquifer Storage & Recovery (ASR) deep-injection wells pose risks in Florida’s porous bedrock, where contaminants like arsenic can leach into the water, and move water too slowly to be an effective means of flood control.
 Independent experts, including the National Academy of Sciences, have called for increasing above ground water storage.
-Will you prioritize projects for Everglades restoration with above ground storage, filtration marshes and sending water south through the Everglades and down to Florida Bay, the headwaters of the Florida Keys, as nature intended?
+Will you prioritize funding for Everglades restoration projects with above ground storage and filtration marshes that send water south through the Everglades and down to Florida Bay, the headwaters of the Florida Keys, as nature intended?